XericZephyr/LeetCode/Gossip.md

 ## Hash
 * Maximum Product of Word Lengths: Bit Hash, no worry about O(n^2) search cost
+* Super Ugly Number: A trick in eliminating duplicate minimum when finding minimum

 ## Bit Manipulation
 * Bitwise AND of Numbers Range: Idea is interesting.
 Write down the binary representation, find clues.